 Age is an important consideration.
 When it occurs in younger men, prostate cancer is often less aggressive than the same disease diagnosed in older men.
 Age is also a factor in deciding on the best treatment.
-A man in his early 40s who still hopes to have children may be more concerned about the possible side effects of impotence from surgery or radiation than a man in his 70s.
-Thus he might opt for watchful waiting – monitoring the cancer and treating it only if it progresses.
+A man in their early 40s who still hopes to have children may be more concerned about the possible side effects of impotence from surgery or radiation than a man in their 70s.
+Thus they might opt for watchful waiting – monitoring the cancer and treating it only if it progresses.

 What are the risks and benefits of my treatment options?